pocomane/e/README.md

 ### Writing syntax files

-By default, `e` creates a directory called `.estx` in the user's home directory (the location is overridable by providing `STXDIR` to `make install`).
-There, `e` will search for syntax files on startup.
+By default, `e` creates a directory called `.config/e` in the user's home directory (the location is overridable by providing `CFGDIR` to `make install`).
+There, `e` will search for a syntax file called `full.stx` on startup.
 Their grammar is very minimal, see the C file below:

 ```
 displayname: c